Logo

 Alfred Hugenberg's increasing involvement in Pan-German and annexationist causes together with his interest in building a media empire caused him to depart from Krupp, which he found to be a distraction from what really interested him.

-Alfred Hugenberg was one of a number of Pan Germans to become involved in the National Liberal Party in the run up to the First World War.
+Alfred Hugenberg was one of a number of Pan-Germans to become involved in the National Liberal Party in the runup to the First World War.

-Unable to find positive goals that were capable of holding the DVNP together, let alone of creating the sort of national unity that he wanted, Alfred Hugenberg came to define his in negative terms by seeking to find "enemies" to provide a unity in hatred.
+Unable to find positive goals that were capable of holding the DNVP together, let alone of creating the sort of national unity that he wanted, Alfred Hugenberg came to define his in negative terms by seeking to find "enemies" to provide a unity in hatred.

-In 1920, Alfred Hugenberg founded a populist tabloid, the, which became his most profitable newspaper, having a daily circulation of 216 000 by 1929.
+In 1920, Alfred Hugenberg founded a populist tabloid, the, which became his most profitable newspaper, having a daily circulation of 216,000 by 1929.

 Alfred Hugenberg had founded the TU to compete with the Telegraph Bureau following complaints from German conservatives of "liberal bias" at the Wolff-owned Telegraph Bureau.